Comprehensive overview of Sicily’s history & its major treasures

 - Day 4: Friday 15 October

 - We make a leisurely start and travel the short distance to the Kalsa district of the city to visit the Regional Picture Gallery at Palazzo Albertis.
 It contains a number of interesting objects and paintings including works by Antonello da Messina.
 After a coffee break we visit the Oratory of San Lorenzo to view a remarkable and recently installed copy of an altar painting by Caravaggio, famously looted in 1969, probably by the Mafia, as yet unrecovered.
 Lunch is not included today and the afternoon will be free for private explorations.
 Our final evening in Palermo is spent in spectacular fashion when we visit privately Palazzo Gangi, containing the finest suite of eighteenth-century interiors in the city, used for the film of Lampedusa’s novel The Leopard, followed by dinner in a local restaurant.

 - Day 5: Saturday 16 October

-- We spend a gentle day driving through central Sicily en route to Agrigento.
-First, we follow the coast to Cefalú to visit this small fishing port, dominated by its great Norman Cathedral.
+- We depart Palermo and take to its nearby hills to visit Monreale Cathedral to see the magnificent medieval mosaic cycles, after which we spend a gentle day driving through central Sicily en route to Agrigento.
+We shall follow the coast to Cefalú to visit this small fishing port, dominated by its great Norman Cathedral.
 This has possibly the finest of all the Sicilian mosaic depictions of Christ Pantocrato (the all-powerful).
 After some free time for lunch, not included, we continue to Agrigento and check into our hotel, the 4* Hotel Foresteria Baglio della Luna - housed in a converted thirteenth century watchtower - for a two-night stay.
 We have a group dinner in our hotel.

 - Day 6: Sunday 17 October